ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

 scheme is *not* production quality but is hard-coded to solve just the 1D Euler equations.
 The code to compute the exact solution is located in the ``sims/code/exactrp`` directory.

+The problems solved in this entry are quite difficult and really tax the ability of schemes to capture discontinuities accurately.
+In particular, schemes have a lot of trouble in problems in which vacuum states can form or exist in parts of the domain.
+Also, ensuring positivity of density and pressure is a difficult problem.

 Shock-tube problems
 -------------------